Avengers: Standoff!: Plot

 In New York City, the Avengers have defeated an escapee from Pleasant Hill when Hill arrives to keep the Avengers from getting involved.
 However, the Avengers convince her to transport them to Connecticut.
 When the Avengers and Hill arrive in Pleasant Hill, they notice the Avengers Unity Division and another Hill with them.
 The Hill who is with the Avengers opens fire, leading to a brief scuffle between the Avengers and the Division before they are trapped by Kobik and turned into inhabitants of Pleasant Hill.

 On the S.H.I.E.L.D.
 Battlecarrier, the New Avengers confront the agents of S.H.I.E.L.D. and retrieve Rick Jones from their custody.
 It turns out that the New Avengers were contacted by Rick through a pre-recorded video.
 The Pentagon learns about the New Avengers' invasion of the S.H.I.E.L.D.
 Battlecarrier.
 Considering it an act of war, Robert Maverick advises the Pentagon that they should retaliate by unleashing a monster called the American Kaiju on the New Avengers.

 Amongst the villain rampage caused by Baron Zemo and Fixer, Hill is injured as Steve reasons with Zemo to let her get medical attention.
 Father Patrick then takes Steve to Erik Selvig's clinic to enlist his help in tending to Hill.
 With help from Selvig, Steve heads to the Pleasant Hill bowling alley to get to Kobik so that she can restore the peace.
 After attempting to reason with Kobik, Steve is attacked by Crossbones.
 Unbeknownst to him, Patrick is a clone of Red Skull in disguise and orchestrated the villain uprising.

 In flashbacks, Maverick oversees Project Troubleshooter, a facility that develops human soldiers, and transforms Corporal Todd Ziller into the American Kaiju using gamma radiation, Mutant Growth Hormone, Pym Particles, and the Lizard formula.
 In the present, American Kaiju attacks Avengers Idea Mechanics, with Sunspot employing the Avenger Five mech to battle him.

 After Quicksilver saves the Avengers from Kobik, they discover that the two Maria Hills are Femme Fatales members Mindblast and Bloodlust.
 When the inmates attack the Avengers, Deadpool reaches out to Kobik and convinces her to stand down.

-However, the villains capture Kobik and attempt to return her to her original Cosmic Cube form.
+However, Kraven the Hunter leads the villains in capturing Kobik and attempt to return her to her original Cosmic Cube form.
 However, the Avengers manage to defeat the villains.
 In the aftermath, Maria Hill is reprimanded by the World Security Council, but continues to operate under their supervision.
 Meanwhile, Kobik teleports Zemo and Selvig to an unknown part of the Himalayas and approaches Winter Soldier, hoping to ally with him, while Red Skull's clone starts to re-establish Hydra.